Skip to main content

 It’s an important skill to have in life, and especially in work.
 Employers want people who can think critically and respond to changes in the workplace.
 Enhancing these skills through journaling gives you an advantage in any situation, from academics to careers.

-Identifying Patterns and Personal Growth
+Identify Patterns and Personal Growth

 How to Start Reflective Journaling